Shrinivas Kulkarni: Career

 In 1987, Kulkarni obtained a position as faculty at the California Institute of Technology.
-According to his website, he has mentored 64 young scholars by the end of 2016.

-Kulkarni is known for making key discoveries that open new sub-fields within astronomy, using wide range of wavelength in observation.
 ADS shows that his papers cover following fields: (1) HI absorption studies of Milky Way Galaxy, (2) pulsars, millisecond pulsars, and globular cluster pulsars, (3) brown dwarfs and other sub-stellar objects, (4) soft gamma-ray repeaters, (5) gamma-ray bursts, and (6) optical transients.
-He made significant contributions in these sub-fields of astronomy.

-Key discoveries

 Kulkarni started off his career as a radio astronomer.
-He studied Milky Way Galaxy using HI absorption under the guidance of his advisor Carl Heiles, and observed its four arms.
-The review articles he wrote with Carl Heiles have been highly cited in the field of interstellar medium.
+He studied the Milky Way Galaxy using HI absorption under the guidance of his advisor Carl Heiles, and observed its four arms.

 He discovered the first millisecond pulsar called PSR B1937+21 with Donald Backer and colleagues, while he was a graduate student.
 In 1986, he found the first optical counterpart of binary pulsars, while he was a Millikan Fellow at California Institute of Technology.
 He was instrumental in discovery of the first globular cluster pulsar in 1987 using a supercomputer.

-With Dale Frail at NRAO and Toshio Murakami and his colleagues at ISAS (predecessor of JAXA that was led by Yasuo Tanaka at that time) Kulkarni showed that soft gamma-ray repeaters are neutron stars associated with supernova remnants.
+With Dale Frail at NRAO and Toshio Murakami and his colleagues at ISAS (predecessor of JAXA that was led by Yasuo Tanaka at that time), Kulkarni showed that soft gamma-ray repeaters are neutron stars associated with supernova remnants.
 This discovery eventually led to the understanding that neutron stars with extremely high magnetic field called magnetars are the soft gamma-ray repeaters.

 Caltech-NRAO team which he led showed in 1997 that gamma-ray bursts came from extra-galactic sources, and identified optical counterparts.
 Their research initiated the detailed studies of the sources of gamma-ray bursts along with the European team led by Jan van Paradijs.

 He was also a member of the Caltech team that observed the first irrefutable brown dwarf in 1994 that orbited around a star called Gliese 229.

 His recent work involved Palomar Transient Factory which has succeeded in identifying the new groups of optical transients such as superluminous supernovae, calcium-rich supernovae, and luminous red novae.

-The success of his astronomical research is evident by 63 Nature Letters, 7 Science Letters, and total of 479 refereed scientific articles that bear his name by the end of 2015, according to ADS.
-Recognizing his contribution to astronomy, he was awarded the Dan David Prize in 2017.